The first was (1990) which charts the path of the St Michael Line from Land’s End to East Anglia.

-Dip into the Spine of Albion, find a path, follow it, and see where it leads you.
+Dip into the , find a path, follow it, and see where it leads you.
 Use this book as your guide and you’ll know what to look out for at each location.

 The Spine of Albion could easily be your guidebook for an exploration of the line that could take weeks to complete.

 We are all familiar with the fact that our busy everyday lives tend to absorb so much activity and attention that we have little left after all the supposedly important tasks are done.

 Just as light pollution prevents us from gazing in awe and wonder at the stars as our ancestors did, so our attention is drawn to the modern world and all its distractions.